mitsuhiko/flask-oauth/docs/index.rst

         consumer_secret='<your secret here>'
     )

-Twitter supports two authorization urls: ``/authenticate`` and ``/authorize``.
-The only difference is what interface is presented to the user.
-``/authenticate`` should be used if the intent of OAuth is to use the Twitter identity of the user to sign in to your own website.
-``/authorize`` should be used if intent of OAuth is to access the Twitter API (and not use the user profile on your own website).

 Now that the application is created one can start using the OAuth system.
 One thing is missing: the tokengetter.
 OAuth uses a token and a secret to figure out who is connecting to the remote application.
-After authentication/authorization this information is passed to a function on your side and it's your responsibility to remember it.
+After authentication/authorization this information is passed to a function on your side and it is your responsibility to remember it.

 The following rules apply: